 Tooth abscessPeriapical abscess; Dental abscess; Tooth infection; Abscess - tooth

-A tooth abscess is a complication of tooth decay.
-It may also result from trauma to the tooth, such as when a tooth is broken or chipped.
+A tooth abscess may form if there is tooth decay.
+It may also occur when a tooth is broken, chipped, or injured in other ways.
 Openings in the tooth enamel allow bacteria to infect the center of the tooth (the pulp).
-Infection may spread out from the root of the tooth and to the bones supporting the tooth.
+Infection may spread from the root of the tooth to the bones supporting the tooth.

 The main symptom is a severe toothache.
-The pain is continuous and may be described as gnawing, sharp, shooting, or throbbing.
+The pain is continuous.
+It does not stop.
+It can be described as gnawing, sharp, shooting, or throbbing.

 Other symptoms may include:

 - Breath odor